-How to Launch Your Data Analytics Career – Closing Your Skill Gaps
+How to Launch Your Data Science Career – Closing Your Skill Gaps

-A “how to” series by analytics leader Piyanka Jain, President and CEO of Aryng
+A “how to” series by data science leader Piyanka Jain, President and CEO of Aryng

 Step 3—Closing Your Skill Gaps

 Data science requires certain skills, yes, but also a special mindset.
 You’ve already demonstrated both a passion and an aptitude for analytics.
 Capitalize on these qualities by seeking out training that not only teaches the skills you lack but helps you develop your analytics mindset.

 Experience is the best teacher